Riddlesdown, Croydon

 Part of Riddlesdown is a scheduled ancient monument containing Neolithic remains.
 Saxon graves have been discovered on Riddlesdown Road and their alignment suggests that the route was in use in the seventh century.

 Riddlesdown was first mentioned by name in 1277 and derives from Old English and Middle English words meaning ‘cleared woodland on a hill’.
 The woodland is believed to have consisted of beech trees, which flourish on chalky soil.
-A lime quarry was in existence by the late 18th century and continued to operate for nearly 200 years.
+A quarry that produced lime from the chalk deposits was in existence by the late 18th century.

-Riddlesdown High School is a voluntary-aided mixed comprehensive and has been accredited as a specialist science college since 2004.
-Few pupils come from homes experiencing economic hardship, and nearly 80 per cent are from white British backgrounds.
+Riddlesdown Collegiate is a voluntary-aided mixed comprehensive and has been accredited as a specialist science college since 2004.

 Postcode area: Purley CR8